ISISComputingGroup/ibex_developers_manual/doc/processes/instrument_details/LOQ-Instrument-Details.md

 It has 3 collimation apertures (only A2 is computer-controlled), 4 monitors (insertion/removal of M3 is computer-controlled), and 2 detectors (an ORDELA He-3 MWPC 'main' detector and a annular 4-module 'high-angle' scintillator detector, _neither of which move!_). _There are no jaw sets on LOQ._

-## Control System ##
-LOQ will migrate from the SECI control system to the IBEX control system in time for Cycle 2018/04.

 ## LOQ Equipment ##
 The equipment listed below is used on LOQ.
 Please add new information (e.g. new items of equipment, new notes, information about drivers, etc. as necessary).